enricocid/Music-Player-GO/README.md

 *Based on nothing: it was written from scratch besides few snippets here and there*

 ### What does this cost?

 *Music Player GO will always be free!
 Anyway, you can still buy me a beer, an ice cream or something via [PayPal](https://www.paypal.me/enricocid) if You really liked it! :)*

+### Just a notice about features request:

+1. As stated in FAQ,Not all requests will be taken into consideration as the player mainly reflects my needs!
+If I add the label 'feature request' on a issue then it will be worked, but it may require time!

+2. Giving *1 star* on Google PlayStore:
+- Won't accelerate the implementation process.
+- Won't give priority to Your request.
+- Won't let Your feature request to be approved (probably quite the opposite).

 ### Dependencies/API used:

   - kotlin-stdlib;